 Attic fans do not come with wall switches.
 These fans are designed to run the whole day and night without stopping.
 In addition, their energy consumption is meager, so you don’t have to worry about heavy energy bills.
 So many people don’t opt to install a wall switch controller for attic fans and instead they are connected directly to the mains.

 How are attic fans controlled and how to turn them off?

 Attic fans can be controlled by either thermostat, remote controllers, smart devices, or a combination of all these.
 Here is how to tun them all off;

 1. Turning off a thermostat controlled attic fan

-If you set the thermostat temperature to a value lower than the outside temperature the fan will run non stop.
-This is because attic fans cool the attic by drawing in air from the outside so it can never cool the attic to a temperature lower than that is outside.
+If you set the thermostat temperature to a value lower than the outside temperature, the fan will run non-stop.
+This is because attic fans cool the attic by drawing in air from the outside, so it can never cool the attic to a temperature lower than outside.

-As mentioned before some attic fan models come with a humidistat in addition to the thermostat.
+As mentioned before, some attic fan models come with a humidistat in addition to the thermostat.
 The humidistat detects the humidity in the attic and turns on the fan when this humidity level goes higher than the humidity value set on it.
-If your attic fan also have a humidistat then make sure that the humidity value set on it is always higher than that is outside.
-Otherwise the fan will keep running non stop becuase the attic will never have a lower humidity level than the outside air.
+If your attic fan also has a humidistat, then make sure that the humidity value set on it is always higher than outside.
+Otherwise, the fan will keep running non-stop becuase the attic will never have a lower humidity level than the outside air.

 Some attic fan thermostats come with two temperature settings where you can set two temperature values.
 These types of attic fans have either 2-speed or variable speed motors.
 In this case you can set a lower temperature value where the fan runs at its low speed and a high temperature value where it runs at the highest speed.
 This setting can improve the efficiency of the attic ventilation.